 Snow covers the landscape, the sky above stark, with naked trees gray and bleak.
 When winter is here and it seems that all the color has been drained from the earth, it can get pretty depressing for a gardener.
-But just when you think you can’t stand this depressing view any longer, your eyes fall upon a leafless tree whose bark seems to glow in a reddish-pink color.
+Just when you think you can’t stand this depressing view any longer, your eyes fall upon a leafless tree whose bark seems to glow in a reddish pink color.
 You rub your eyes, thinking winter has finally driven you mad and now you’re hallucinating red trees.
 When you look again, however, the red tree still sticks out brightly from the snowy backdrop.

 Read on for some coral bark tree information.